Teoneag/Splitty_TU-Delft_OOP-Project/docs/feedback/Meeting_Week_7_Team_15.md

 Mark: Very good

-Feedback: The notes have been been merged into the agenda file and contain a good amount of detail.
+Feedback: The notes have been merged into the agenda file and contain a good amount of detail.
 They are clear.

 #### Chair performance